polyfea/core/docs/README.md

 ## Documentation

-- The [_polyfea-context_](src/components/polyfea-context/readme.md) element loads microfrontends into the document, _replacing_ itself (by `display: contents`) with the microfrontend's content.
+- The [_polyfea-context_](_media/polyfea-context.md) element loads microfrontends into the document, _replacing_ itself (by `display: contents`) with the microfrontend's content.
 - The [_Polyfea_](docs/classes/Polyfea.md) class is for advanced use cases, providing control over the loading of microfrontends and elements.
-- The [Navigation polyfill](docs/interfaces/Navigation.md) intercepts navigation events and enables programmatic navigation in browsers that don't yet support the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API).
+- The [Navigation polyfill](_media/Navigation.md) intercepts navigation events and enables programmatic navigation in browsers that don't yet support the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API).
+Deprecated for direct usage as most of modern browsers already support [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API)
 - The [href](https://github.com/polyfea/core/blob/main/docs/modules.md#href) function helps with navigation in the single page application.

 ## Usage